decred/dcrdata/README.md

 ticket price window) started dcrd, your mempool _will_ be missing transactions that other nodes have.

-## Command Line Utilities

-### rebuilddb2

-`rebuilddb2` is a CLI app used for maintenance of dcrdata's `dcrpg` database (a.k.a.
-DB v2) that uses PostgreSQL to store a nearly complete record of the Decred blockchain data.
-This functionality is included in the startup of the dcrdata daemon, but may be called alone with rebuilddb2.
-See the [README.md](./cmd/rebuilddb2/README.md) for `rebuilddb2` for important usage information.

 ## Front End Development

 Make sure you have a recent version of [node and npm](https://nodejs.org/en/download/) installed.
-You may want to use the [node version manager (nvm)](https://github.com/creationix/nvm) for managing your node download and installation.

-From the dcrdata root directory, run the following command to install the node modules.
+From the cmd/dcrdata directory, run the following command to install the node modules.

-`npm install`
+`npm clean-install`

 This will create and install into a directory named `node_modules`.

-You'll also want to run `npm install` after merging changes from upstream.
+You'll also want to run `npm clean-install` after merging changes from upstream.
 It is run for you when you use the build script (`./dev/build.sh`).

 For development, there's a webpack script that watches for file changes and automatically bundles.
 To use it, run the following command in a separate